talkable/talkable-ruby/TUTORIAL.md

 We'll use the Invite page to display a referral offer from the Invite Standalone campaign.
 You can add links to this page anywhere in your application where you want to encourage visitors to refer a friend.

-For a membership site, we use the API call `register_event`.
-We specify an `event_category: 'signup'` and send an `event_number` equivalent to the User object unique ID.
-Last, we send the user's email address.

 It is important to set a User ID or other unchanging string as an `event_number` each time the page is requested by a visitor.
 With an unchanging User ID, Talkable will recognize the page requests as repeat visits by the same visitor and will record the visits accordingly.

 We add the integer 100 to the `current_user.id` to create an `event_number` just for the purpose of this tutorial.
 If you implemented the tutorial application in our [first tutorial](https://railsapps.github.io/talkable-referral-marketing-basics/), you may have already recorded events for the Invite Standalone campaign.
 If you build a new application and sign up using event numbers that are already recorded, the Talkable API will respond with an error message "Talkable::API::BadRequest."
 Adding 100 helps us avoid the issue for anyone who tried the application in the first tutorial.

-Devise is set to display the Thank You page when a user signs up for an account.
-Now, when a visitor signs up for the site, they'll see a link that encourages them to invite a friend.
-And if a friend signs up for the site, they'll also be encouraged to invite a friend.
-This is the basis for viral marketing.

 That's all the code we need for our simple refer-a-friend feature.
 We can try out the tutorial application.
 But first, let's review the fundamental concept of the *referral loop*.